Skip to main content

 • Preserve & Showcase Filipino Heritage

-From food to arts, crafts, and services, GMarket celebrates Filipino ingenuity.
-Traditional recipes, artisanal products, and handcrafted items highlight the rich culture and craftsmanship of local communities.
+From local food to local experience, arts and crafts, to everyday products, GMarket celebrates Filipino ingenuity.
+Traditional recipes and activities, artisanal products, and handcrafted items highlight the rich culture and craftsmanship of local communities.

 • Enable Local Entrepreneurs

 GMarket serves as an accessible trade venue and avenue for local nano and micro entrepreneurs who may not have the means to rent commercial spaces.
-Here, they can showcase; sell, and promote their products and services in a supportive, low-cost environment.
+At GMarket, they have dignity.
+They can showcase, sell, and promote their products and services for free or in a supportive low-cost environment.

 • Cultivate Community Action

-As an Advocacy Hub and Activity Center, GMarket is a gathering space for local organizations and groups to host meetings, launch initiatives, and lead community-based projects that matter.
+As an Advocacy Hub and Local Activity Center, GMarket is a gathering space for local organizations and community groups to host meetings, launch initiatives, and lead community-based projects that matter.

 What We Offer: